SoteriaInitiative/coredata/README.md

 initiate transactions.
 The ``receivers`` command lists only parties or entities that are determined to be ultimate beneficial owners (UBOs) of the receiving accounts.
-A UBO is resolved by first checking for an entity with relationship role ``BEOWN`` on the account and, if absent, falling back to any related person marked as a beneficial owner.
+A UBO is resolved by first checking for an entity with relationship role ``BEOWN`` on the account that also includes an associated ``entity_person`` with role ``3`` (Beneficial owner).
+If no such entity exists, the tool falls back to any related person marked as a beneficial owner.
+Each query reports both how many accounts lacked sufficient information to determine a UBO and how many listed more than one UBO.
 The ``multi-bank`` command reports UBOs that hold accounts at more than one bank.
-Each query also reports how many accounts lacked sufficient information to determine a UBO.
 <details>
     <summary>💡Hint how to interpret the data:</summary>